Women in IT

 Next

-valantic SHero: Sandra Sertl
+valantic SHEro: Sandra Sertl

 I used to work in controlling and I was very bored there.
 My husband encouraged me to try something new.
 That’s why I changed sides, from user to consultant.
 I feel very at home here.
 I now lead a 5-person team as SAP Analytics Manager.
 The vision that you can change and achieve something convinced me to take a job at valantic.
 And it really IS that way, that’s the great thing.
 We are always working to improve, remake, and make things more exciting.
 For me, success is the small steps when something really moves.